 Featuring Speakers from Sustainable Amazon Foundation

-The 9th annual Global Opportunities Conference: Balancing People, Planet, & Profit will be held on Friday, April 7, 2017 from 9:00 am to 2:00 pm in the Plemmons Student Union on the campus of Appalachian State University.
-This year’s conference will highlight the importance of sustainable practices in the Brazilian Amazon while raising the broader question of how business can balance the triple bottom line of people, planet, and profit in environments throughout the globe.
+The 9th annual Global Opportunities Conference: Balancing People, Planet, & Profit was held on Friday, April 7, 2017 from 9:00 am to 2:00 pm in the Plemmons Student Union on the campus of Appalachian State University.
+This year’s conference highlighted the importance of sustainable practices in the Brazilian Amazon while raising the broader question of how business can balance the triple bottom line of people, planet, and profit in environments throughout the globe.

 "Its mission is to promote sustainability, environmental conservation and quality of life for the communities..."

-During the luncheon panel People, Planet, Profit: Can business find the balance?, Salviati and Ribemboin will be joined by Michael Chenard, Former Corporate Sustainability Director for Lowes Companies, Gretchen Digby, Director of Global Sustainability Programs in Ingersoll Rand's Center for Energy Effieciency and Sustainability, Rajat Panwar, Associate Professor of Sustainable Business Management and John Whitehead, Economics Department Chair to discuss how business can balance the triple bottom line.
-We look forward to you joining us for this important discussion.
+During the luncheon panel People, Planet, Profit: Can business find the balance?, Salviati and Ribemboin were joined by Michael Chenard, Former Corporate Sustainability Director for Lowes Companies, Gretchen Digby, Director of Global Sustainability Programs in Ingersoll Rand's Center for Energy Effieciency and Sustainability, Rajat Panwar, Associate Professor of Sustainable Business Management and John Whitehead, Economics Department Chair to discuss how business can balance the triple bottom line.

 This event is hosted by the Walker College of Business with additional support from Appalachian’s Office of the QEP and James E. Holshouser Ethics.